printicus/Klicky-Changer/Configs/Slicers.md

 ## - For Prusa Slicer:

+In your "Filament Settings" tab, in "Advanced" settings you must have enabled "ramming for multitool setups".
+This will make restore your tool after a toolchange on the wipe tower and not the printed part.

 In the Printer Setting tab, under Custom G-code:
  - In the "StartG-code" window I have: